devcarloos/passman/README.md

 - Create and save a password database
 - Load an existing database
-- View, add, and export passwords
+- View, add, edit, and remove passwords
+- Export passwords in encrypted JSON format

 ## How to Use